 ‘No,’ Chris says.
 ‘I’ve never even thought about any of it.’

-At the end of the programme, the dizziness and sick feeling is stronger than ever.
+At the end of the programme, my head is swirling.
 ‘We’re living in a germ factory.’

 Chris looks just as horrified as I feel.

 ‘Don’t panic,’ I say, grabbing a cloth.
 ‘I’m on it.’

 That night, all the next day and into the weekend and bank holiday, I clean.
 I am not a cleaner.
 I have never been a cleaner, but I clean and clean and clean.

 When Mum rings, I don’t have time to chat.
 ‘I’m cleaning,’ I say.

 ‘Cleaning?’
 I hear the shock in her voice.